marklogic-community/grove-search-redux/README.markdown

 # MarkLogic Search Implemented in Redux

 This is a Redux implementation of MarkLogic search.
-It forms part of the MarkLogic UI Resources (MUIR) project.
-See the [reference application](https://project.marklogic.com/repo/projects/NACW/repos/muir/browse) for an example of using this library in practice.
+It forms part of the MarkLogic Grove project.
+See the [reference application](https://project.marklogic.com/repo/projects/NACW/repos/grove-react-template/browse) for an example of using this library in practice.

 ## Install

-    npm install muir-search-redux --save
+    npm install grove-search-redux --save

 ## Use